Normal subgroups in the group of column-finite infinite matrices

+An infinite block diagonal matrix with finite blocks of sizes $n_1 \times n_1$, $n_2 \times n_2$, $\ldots$ is called a {\it string} with the shape $(n_1, n_2, \ldots)$.
+Of course, the string with shape $(1,1, \ldots)$ is a diagonal matrix.
 The following Lemma is Theorem $3.3$ of \cite{Tho}.
 Its proof is contained in chapter $5$ of \cite{Tho}.
 P. Vermes in \cite{Ver} gave another proof for $K=\mathbb{C}$, however it can be easily adopted to arbitrary field $K$ (see also \cite{Hol-book}).
 By $GL_{rcf}(\mathbb{N}, K)$ we denote the subgroup of $GL_{cf}(\mathbb{N}, K)$ consisting of the row and column-finite matrices. \begin{lem} The group $GL_{rcf}(\mathbb{N}, K)$ is generated by strings. \end{lem}